cxweoth/lite-pytaskmanager/README.md

 # taskmanager

-A Versatile Task Scheduling and Lifecycle Management Library
+** A Versatile Task Scheduling and Lifecycle Management Library **

-TaskManager is a robust and versatile Python library designed for efficient task scheduling and lifecycle management across multiple platforms.
-Optimized for both Windows and Linux systems, it offers seamless performance even in environments with limited computational resources, without the need for heavy external dependencies or specialized setups.
+taskmanager is a robust and versatile Python library designed for efficient task scheduling and lifecycle management across multiple platforms.
+Worked for both Windows and Linux systems, and without the need for heavy external dependencies or specialized setups.

 ## Key Features